NotAwesome2/Plugins/README.md

 - Messages containing bad words aren't sent at all.
 OPs are informed what word they tried to use.

 ## nocefdm.cs
 Disables cef from sending automatic DMs.
-This prevents users from automatically syncing cef screens when they join a map.
+This prevents users from automatically syncing cef screens when they join a map, which could be used to bypass cefcontainment.

 ## grc.cs
 This plugin adds /GotoRandomCool, which is like /gotorandom, but based on a curated list.
 The list can be managed with the /grc command.